-Each week we’re introducing you to people supported by the Bonar Trust.
-This week we hear from Dan Reisinger who is a first-year Pastor-in-Training at Harper Memorial Baptist Church in Glasgow.
+Each week we’re introducing you to different people supported by the Bonar Trust.
+This week Cal Morrison shares his experience training as an Assistant Pastor at Calderwood Baptist Church in East Kilbride.

 What led you into training for gospel ministry?

 I had always been interested in learning and teaching the Bible, particularly in a Word Ministry.
 In 2016 the church I am part of were looking to train somebody, and I had been considered.
 I thought and prayed about it, and it happened that at the same time a completely opposite opportunity arose in my father-in-law’s business.
 After looking at past experience in life, work and ministry, past desires, affirmations of others, and my own conscience, it became clearer in my mind what I thought God had been preparing me for and what I desired to do.

 After 2 years of Bible training in CTC [Cornhill Training Course] I was asking similar questions again in respect to PTC [Pastors’ Training Course].
 One of the things that was difficult with CTC was getting funding, I had always been on the backfoot, and it always seemed to be a challenge of faith.
 This then became a factor for PTC – Would it be the same struggle to get funding?
 Does that indicate I shouldn’t do this?
 I had many doubts and fears again.
 But eventually I came to conclude that this was figured out and clear 2 years previous.
 If this was the right trajectory then, I should trust God and press on.

 What does training look like day to day?

 The various ministries I lead or am involved in are: